gyulab/gyulab.github.io/_posts/Signal_processing/2023-01-17-interleaving_whitening.md

 <br>
-Important Note: The whitening is based around the 9-bit LFSR polynomial x^9+x^5+1.
-With this structure, the least significant bit (LSB) at the output of the LFSR is XORed with the most significant bit (MSB) of the data. {: .notice}
+> Important Note: The whitening is based around the 9-bit LFSR polynomial x^9+x^5+1.
+With this structure, the least significant bit (LSB) at the output of the LFSR is XORed with the most significant bit (MSB) of the data.

 ![alt text]({{ site.baseurl }}/assets/images/general_research/31.PNG "image"){:.profile}<br>